 - public liability

-- materials damage on stations, contained structures
+- contained structures

 - ground-mounted transformers.

 It is not cost effective to insure the remaining sub-transmission and distribution systems with external providers.
 MainPower maintains a self-insurance fund to cover those network assets that cannot be insured cost effectively.
 The amount of insurance is reviewed regularly and held in a self-insurance fund.